PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

 - **Slow reads:** could be the product of a sub-optimal data model for the type of queries it needs to answer, solutions will depend on the traffic on the tables and the relations between them.
-    - **Add Indices:** a good hint about which fields to index is to check the ones that appear the most on the `WHERE` clauses of the executed SQL queries.
+    - **Add indices:** a good hint about which fields to index is to check the ones that appear the most on the `WHERE` clauses of the executed SQL queries.
 It's usually a good idea to index foreign keys.
-    - **Denormalize:** usually it's a bad idea to add `ManyToMany` relations between model we know will grow indefinitely and quick, consider denormlizing them into `JSONField` or `ArrayField` if using Postgres or just duplicate the data, this will drastically improve the performance on those queries.
+    - **Denormalize:** usually it's a bad idea to add `ManyToMany` relations between model we know will grow indefinitely and quick, consider denormlizing them into `JSONField` or `ArrayField` if using PostgreSQL or just duplicate the data, this will drastically improve the performance on those queries.
     - **Database caching:** recommended for tables with a low modification